 - Kristen’s science fiction short story “The Last Buffalo” was published in the 2009 Coffee House Fiction Anthology (http://www.coffeehousefiction.com).It subsequently won second place in the Florida Writers’ Association’s 2009 Royal Palm Literary Awards in the “short story, published” category.

-- Kristen Stieffel is the author of The Prophet’s Chronicle: Alara’s Call, a 2009 Marcher Lord Press Main Contest entry.
+- Her fantasy novel The Prophet’s Chronicle: Alara’s Call was a 2009 Marcher Lord Select Main Contest entry.

 The Prophet’s Chronicle: Alara’s Call

 Alara, a young clergywoman, longs to lead a congregation, but has become discouraged while doing missionary work under a harshly critical superior.
 Her ministry is interrupted when her father, the prime minister, forces her into a “diplomatic mission” to Makut, a country where her rights and safety will be in danger.
 An elder statesman intervenes and takes her to Dorrel, the suitor she had to leave behind when she was sent abroad.
 But Makutian soldiers track them down and capture her.
 When Dorrel infiltrates the Makutian capital and rescues Alara, he is accused of espionage, and the Makutians threaten war.
 As world leaders gather to negotiate peace, Alara is called to prophesy to them about their futures, about democracy and about God’s will for the rule of His people.
 Meanwhile, the Makutian king has ordered that she and Dorrel be assassinated.

 The Prophet’s Chronicle: Alara’s Call is a spiritual fantasy set in an alternate world where an egalitarian, monotheistic culture clashes with a neighboring one that is monarchical and polytheistic.
 It examines how pursuing our unique calling and obeying God’s will can require sacrifice, struggle, and even insubordination.